Yan-1999/Mancala-Defence/readme.md

 - *Units* can **never** be spawned on the *cell* that has number of unit reached the limit.

 (In code the *base* is represented by `BaseCell`)

+### Attack Damage Modification for Unit on Cell

+- *Units* on *vul. cells* will have attack damage decreaced.
+- If all *units* (more than 1) on the cell is of the same type, their attack damages will be increased.

 ## Mancala